 - Capital supplied on dYdX collects interest even while it is being used on an active trading position.

 - Users can purchase smart contract covers on dYdX using Nexus Mutual.

 Dharma is a consumer-facing mobile app focused on making lending as accessible as possible.
 It provides a bridge from users’ fiat bank accounts to the DeFi world, leveraging multiple DeFi protocols including Compound, Aave and Yearn for the lending and borrowing of funds – primarily USDC.

 Why Lend on Dharma?

-- Unlike other lending protocols, Dharma offers a fiat onramp by allowing users to quickly swap from USD to supported stablecoins like USDC and Dai.
+- Unlike other lending protocols, Dharma offers a fiat on-ramp by allowing users to quickly swap from USD to the USDC stablecoin.